 Our Security Officers continuously patrol the hospital and campus day and night and conduct periodic safety drills.
 If you have any security questions or concerns, you can contact our Security Office at 601.553.6677.

 Our Safety Department staff conducts periodic practice drills.
 If a drill takes place during your hospital stay, please don't be alarmed; the staff will explain its purpose to you.
 Our staff is trained to respond to all emergencies and will direct you if necessary.

 Moms and babies can be assured that Anderson Regional Birth Center offers a safe, nurturing atmosphere for their maternity stay.
 We take the security of our littlest patients very seriously.
-For more information about Maternity and Infant Security, see information under the Birth Center.
+For more information about Maternity and Infant Security, read more at Anderson Regional Birth Center.